Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

-In summary, the SCM requires the choice of a model $\mathcal{M}(\cdot,\cdot)$ which captures the information from the treated and control units using their pre-intervention data, which means that the counterfactual prediction is built considering a model trained in the absence of the intervention.
-Instead of using classical econometric causal models such as difference-in-difference (DiD) \cite{doudchenko2016balancing}, SCM \cite{RN17}, penalised and constrained regression estimators \cite{RN39}, or Bayesian time series models \cite{RN28}, we propose the use of a more flexible model without the strong structural causal model assumptions.
-Applying RNNs for autoregressive time series forecasting in the context of the GFM approach, combined with quantile probabilistic forecasting techniques, we can estimate the counterfactual distribution as an outcome instead of only the counterfactual forecasting point estimation, as we detail in the following section.
+Overall, SCM necessitates the model $\mathcal{M}(\cdot,\cdot)$ selection that maps the information from pre-intervention data of both the treated and control units, implying that the counterfactual estimation is performed using a model which is trained in the absence of any treatment.
+With the exception of the strong assumptions requested by the structural causal models, we propose a flexible model using RNNs for autoregressive time series forecasting, and employing the GFM in conjunction with the quantile probabilistic forecasting approach.
+Instead of estimating counterfactual point forecasting, we estimate the full counterfactual distribution, as explained in detail in the following section.